 Leading a life of intellectualism was quite unpopular with the culture that existed when I was a child, and in recent years, the media has portrayed a very dim view of intelligence, replacing the pursuit of knowledge and intellect with unnecessary material possessions.
 When I first became interested in publishing my writing on the Internet, I did so in hopes of sharing knowledge, insight, observations, and ideas in hopes that it might benefit society in some way.
 I had been using computers since age 6, even writing simple computer programs by age 10, so when HTML was developed, it became second nature to me.

-This piece was inspired by Anti-Intellectualism and the “Dumbing Down” of America.
+This piece was inspired by the anti-intellectualism movement.